 Third-party insurance claims are claims that are filed against someone else’s insurance policy.
-These types of claims usually occur because you’ve been hurt in an accident due to someone else’s negligence, and they have the insurance coverage that covers third party liability.
+These types of claims usually occur because you’ve been hurt in an accident due to someone else’s negligence, and they have the insurance coverage that covers third-party liability.
 Imagine you’re driving on the interstate and someone causes an accident in which you’re injured.
 In this case, you would file a third-party insurance claim.
-The most common type of third party insurance claim is liability.
+The most common type of third-party insurance claim is a liability.

 Third-party insurance claims may also pay for losses and expenses that aren’t covered under your insurance policy.
 Examples of these include:

 To determine whether you should file a first- or third-party insurance claim, you should look at who was at fault for the accident.
 In most cases, the party who caused the accident typically pays for damages.
 If fault can’t be immediately determined, you may need to file both a first-party claim and a third-party claim.
 An expert personal injury attorney can speed up the process and maximize your compensation.

 Either type of claim begins when you notify the insurance company that there was an accident.
 They’ll assign you a claim number and assign you a claims adjuster.
 This is someone appointed to investigate the accident and losses.
 After they get all of the information they need, they’ll make a decision and either agree to pay you what you’ve asked for, deny your claim, or offer to pay you less than what you’ve requested.
 If you disagree with their decision, you may need assistance from a personal injury attorney to negotiate with the insurance company.